RalucaN/Data-projects/Text analysis project using R (2016)/ReadMe.md

-This is my first text analysis project, dating back to June 2016, when I was in the first year of the PhD programme.
-It represents a example of application of different content and dictionary-based methods of analysis to the 2016 Democratic candidate debate of the US presidential elections.
-It was submitted for the completion of the "Quantitative text analysis" postgraduate course at Trinity College Dublin, and received the grade "A-"
+* This is my first text analysis project, dating back to June 2016, when I was in the first year of the PhD programme.

+* It represents an example of application of different content and dictionary-based methods of analysis to the 2016 Democratic candidate debate of the US presidential elections.

+* It was submitted for the completion of the "Quantitative text analysis" postgraduate course at Trinity College Dublin, and received the grade "A-"